CycleBees/CycleBeesv2.1/projectDes.md

         here is what can happen:

-        1. within 15min: Admin approves the Request, and if user chose Online payment, the request will show “waiting for payment” status, after which the user can pay and once payment done, the request will move to “Active” status, after which mechanic will visit as per time and he can do the job, and after done, the admin will mark that as completed, and then it will show completed, and will be moved to past requests
+        1. within 15min: Admin approves the Request, and if user chose Online payment, the request will show "waiting for payment" status, after which the user can pay and once payment done, the request will move to "Active" status, after which mechanic will visit as per time and he can do the job, and after done, the admin will mark that as completed, and then it will show completed, and will be moved to past requests
         2. after 15min: the request gets expired, and it will be show expired on both parties

 2. Rent Functionality:

 1. Admin POV:

-    Admin will have a section in sidebar called, “Rent Section”, this will have two sub sections:
+    Admin will have a section in sidebar called, "Rent Section", this will have two sub sections:

-    1. “Rental request management” section:
+    1. "Rental request management" section:

         Here admin will be able to manage and perform action over all the Rental request with all its associated data that he is getting from the user, by manage and perform action i mean:

         1. Approve the Rental request that comes from users - then request will be moved to
-            1. “Waiting for Payment” status (if online payment is clicked user), after which the user’s rental request will also update to “Waiting for Payment” status too, and then once the amount is paid, the rental request will move “arranging  delivery” status, after which, the people will deliver the bicycle to the given address and, once delivered, the Request can be marked as “Active Rental” by the admin, all this mark by admin will be updated to user side too, and later once everything is done, the admin will contact the owner (from profile number) and get the bicycle back and mark the request completed
+            1. "Waiting for Payment" status (if online payment is clicked user), after which the user's rental request will also update to "Waiting for Payment" status too, and then once the amount is paid, the rental request will move "arranging  delivery" status, after which, the people will deliver the bicycle to the given address and, once delivered, the Request can be marked as "Active Rental" by the admin, all this mark by admin will be updated to user side too, and later once everything is done, the admin will contact the owner (from profile number) and get the bicycle back and mark the request completed
-            2. “arranging  delivery” status (if offline, cash payment is clicked by user),  after which, the people will deliver the bicycle to the given address and, once delivered, the Request can be marked as “Active Rental” by the admin, all this mark by admin will be updated to user side too, and later once everything is done, the admin will contact the owner (from profile number) and get the bicycle back and mark the request completed
+            2. "arranging  delivery" status (if offline, cash payment is clicked by user),  after which, the people will deliver the bicycle to the given address and, once delivered, the Request can be marked as "Active Rental" by the admin, all this mark by admin will be updated to user side too, and later once everything is done, the admin will contact the owner (from profile number) and get the bicycle back and mark the request completed
-    2. “Manage Bicycle Inventory” section:
+    2. "Manage Bicycle Inventory" section:

         Here admin will be able to add bicycles to the inventory, edit the current bicycles, remove the bicycles form the rental section, this includes